 It is important for steps 6-8 that safety rules are clear and well known to the parents who agree to follow them as part of the safety plan.
 Please visit our post on safety rules for parents for these.

-The Coronavirus guidance section of this website gives further assistance on how to help families living with domestic abuse, including; what can be done to help families living in isolation with an abuser, completing emergency safety planning with perpetrators, and advice for separated parents.
+The Coronavirus guidance section of this website gives further assistance on how to help families living with domestic abuse, including; what can be done to help families living in isolation with an abuser, completing emergency safety planning with perpetrators, how to keep victims safe when using video calling and advice for separated parents.
 This section also gives up to date information on the use of remote hearings in family courts, and how DV-ACT assessments are used to safeguard children in care proceedings.

-DV-ACT experts are continuing to work throughout the Cornavirus pandemic as usual and are available to discuss cases and complete assessments on both victims and perpetrators.
+DV-ACT experts are continuing to work throughout the Coronavirus pandemic as usual and are available to discuss cases and complete assessments and treatment programmes on both victims and perpetrators.
 Visit our post how-are-dv-act-completing-assessments-during-coronavirus-crisis to find out how we are currently working.